replikativ/replikativ/README.md

   to the user in a uniform way.

 ## Long-term
+- Use block-level storage and BitTorrent like distribution protocol
 - Drop publication with missing values and unsubscribe form CRDT in fetch middleware, allows peers to opt-out to partial replication.
 - Encryption of transaction with CRDT key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?
 - Introduce strong typing with `core.typed`.